CelticHeroesSuggestions/Database/qol/balance_druid.md

 # Druid Balancing: Skill and Gear Changes

 * What: Update druid skills and gear to fix minor issues
-* Why: Druids have some questionable gear and skills, that would be easy for DECA to update for immediate improvements.
+* Why: Druids have some questionable gear and skills, that would be easy to update for immediate improvements.
 * Notes: This does not include a comprehensive staff redo, which is sorely needed.
 My idea for staffs is to make them superior to druid totem/offhands for casters (so totem have a place for melee-assisted DPS), giving regen/stats/skill points.
 * Changes:
 ```